hyperbrew/bolt-cep/README.md

 git push origin --tags
 ```

-Then your new build will be available under releases (e.g. https://github.com/hyperbrew/bolt-cep/releases)
+Then your new build will be available under GitHub Releases.

 ---